gearglow/ReptiliaWithATwist/The List.md

 +++++

 After lunch was the Runes qualifier, which both girls completed in record time.
 Prof. Babbling looked like Yule had come early.

 "Between you two and Miss Granger, I might actually want to have an independent study track this year," she gushed.
 "It'd be a shame to hold so many brilliant minds back, now that there are enough of you to make a case for it."

 Hermione was ecstatic when Luna told her at dinner.
-"D'you think we'll be able to learn about warding and curse-breaking?"
+"Do you think we'll be able to learn about warding and curse-breaking?"

 "Maybe a bit," Luna replied.
 "Those _are_ rather advanced topics, after all."

 "I can't wait," Elysia grinned.

+None of them noticed the speculative look one Albus Dumbledore was giving them from the staff table.

 +++++